Spin distribution of fission fragments involving bending and wriggling modes: CONCLUSION

 \section{CONCLUSION}

-In this work, a mechanism for describing the pumping of spins of deformed primary fission fragments (PFF) for the following fission reactions: $\rm^{232}T h(\textit{n,~f})$, $\rm^{238}U(\textit{n,~f})$, and $\rm^{252}Cf(\textit{sf})$ was proposed.
-For the first time, analytical formulas for calculating the previously mentioned distributions were obtained.
-In order to obtain the analytical form, it was necessary to consider the following theoretical approximations: the "coldness" of the fissioning nucleus up to the point of rupture, the law of conservation of total angular momentum, the appearance of large relative orbital moments of the fissioning system, and zero transverse bending and wriggling oscillations.
-In order to describe these phenomena, the wave functions of the aforementioned vibrational modes of the nucleus in the momentum representation were used.
-The moments of inertia of the fission fragments were determined within the framework of the superfluid model of the Migdal nucleus, as proposed by Migdal~\cite{migdal1959}, taking into account non-equilibrium deformation.
+In this work we have proposed a mechanism for the generation of the spins of deformed PFF in the reactions $\rm^{232}Th(\textit{n,~f})$, $\rm^{238}U(\textit{n,~f})$, and $\rm^{252}Cf(\textit{sf})$, and have obtained, for the first time, closed analytical formulas for the corresponding spin distributions.
+The derivation rests on the following postulates and approximations: the postulated ``coldness'' of the fissioning nucleus up to scission, conservation of the total angular momentum and of its projection $K$ on the symmetry axis, the appearance of a large relative orbital momentum of the dividing system, and the excitation of only the zero-point transverse bending and wriggling oscillations.
+These modes were described by their wave functions in the momentum representation, and the moments of inertia of the fragments were evaluated in the hydrodynamic model~\cite{bohr_mottelson,sitenko2014}, taking into account their non-equilibrium deformation.

 The calculated spin distributions of PFF within the framework of the proposed theoretical approach are in accordance with the experimental average spin values of low-energy fission.
 Additionally, the sawtooth-like dependence of the experimentally obtained average spins on the fragment's mass number can be accurately described.
 The correlation between the moments of inertia of PFF and the average spin values suggests that measurements of the latter could provide unique insights into the fissioning system during fission.
-Further refinement of this approach could significantly advance the development of quantum fission theory.
+Since these average spins are governed by the deformation-dependent, hydrodynamically quenched fragment moments of inertia, their measurement offers a sensitive probe of the fragment shapes at scission and a stringent test of the present picture.